kedhip/WyckoffTransformer/README.md

 # Installation
 1. Clone the repository
-3. Copy `pyproject.toml.zeus` to `pyproject.toml`, edit it as nesessary for your CUDA environment, run `poetry install`.
+3. Copy `pyproject.toml.zeus` to `pyproject.toml`
+4. Edit `pyproject.toml` as nesessary for your CUDA environment.
 The file won't work out-of-the-box.
-The simplest way is to remove the local wheels from `pyproject.toml`, and then use the instructions from the pytorch website.
+The simplest way is to remove the local wheels from `pyproject.toml`, and then use the instructions from the pytorch website for you CUDA version.
+Optionally, [pytorch-sparse](https://github.com/rusty1s/pytorch_sparse) and [pytorch-scatter](https://github.com/rusty1s/pytorch_scatter) are needed to run the CDVAE property prediction model.
+5. Run `poetry install`.
-4. Log into WanDB, and configure your entity; or disable WanDB.
+6. Log into WanDB, and configure your entity; or disable WanDB.
 Internally, we used `symmetry-advantage`.
 It can be configured in poetry:
 ```bash
 poetry self add poetry-dotenv-plugin
 echo "WANDB_ENTITY=symmetry-advantage" > .env